 Finally, as a general rule, divorced parents should avoid discussing scheduling conflicts and other potential issues in front of their children.
 While not always necessary, many parents will find it beneficial to establish guidelines for communicating with one another after their divorce.

-Request a Consultation with a North County, San Diego Family Law Attorney
+Request a Case Evaluation with a North County, San Diego Family Law Attorney